Shipping Your Pet

 Shipping Your Pet with Delta Cargo

-Our specialized shipping service Delta Cargo provides safe, reliable, year-round transportation, with service to address the needs of all warm-blooded animals that are shipped without their owners.
+Our specialized shipping service Delta Cargo provides safe, reliable, year-round transportation, with service to address the needs of all pets that are shipped without their owners.
 Review the following before booking:

 - A separate booking from their flight itinerary is required.
 Additional fees and charges may apply